o3de/o3de.org/content/docs/user-guide/interactivity/input/using-player-input.md

 description: Instructions for configuring player input using Open 3D Engine (O3DE) Asset Editor, along with Script Canvas or Lua.
 ---

-You can create an input bindings asset for an **Input** component and specify Input Events with **Open 3D Engine (O3DE) Asset Editor**.
-Use Script Canvas or Lua to map the Input Events to gameplay logic.
+You can create an input bindings asset for an **Input** component and specify input events with **Open 3D Engine (O3DE) Asset Editor**.
+Use Script Canvas or Lua to map the input events to gameplay logic.

 ## Creating an input bindings asset